 Select either image for painting by clicking anywhere in the left or right pane.
 For detailed work you will probably want to concentrate on the larger work area and observe the effects in the actual-size image.
 The splitter bar that separates the panes is moveable; just drag it left or right with the mouse.
-To begin drawing, select an appropriate tool by clicking a button on the Graphics toolbar shown in Figure 4-12.
+To begin drawing, select an appropriate tool by clicking a Graphics toolbar Colors palette Transparency selector button on the Graphics toolbar shown in Figure 4-12.
 As with any other toolbar in the Visual C++ environment, you can dock or undock the Graphics toolbar by dragging it into or out of position.